-In society, not everyone has the ability to navigate through life without assistance, due to health issues, or circumstances related to the environment they live in.
+In society, not everyone can navigate through life without assistance, due to health issues, or circumstances related to the environment they live in.
 A Social Worker plays an important role in safeguarding these individuals, who are usually the most vulnerable in society.

 If you want to provide essential support to adults and children who need it the most, then become a Social Worker.
-UK residents can undergo Social Worker training to achieve their career goal, and it is possible to reach this feat without having to obtain any A Level qualifications.
+UK residents can undergo a Social Worker training programme to achieve their career goal, and it is possible to reach this feat without having to obtain any A-Level qualifications.

 What is Social Work?